July 29 – Treaty with the Ojibwe –

 June 1 – Isaac Staples Sells Mill

 Stillwater lumber giant Isaac Staples sells his mill to the Northwestern Manufacturing and Car Company.
 Two months later, they in turn sell the flour milling portion to J.H.
 Townshend for $54,200.
 Like Staples, Townshend enjoys success in this venture for many years.
 He operates the mill until his death in June 27, 1888.

 August 6 – Bells of St. Michael’s

-Stillwater residents hear for the first time the breath-taking melody produced by the colossal six-ton ten-bell chimes of St. Michael’s Church.
-These are the first chimes of this caliber in the northwest and are operated by Mamie Hoy, the first and only woman to have the priviledge of operating the ropes of the gigantic mechanism.
+Stillwater residents hear for the first time the breathtaking melody produced by the colossal six-ton, ten-bell chimes of St. Michael’s Church.
+These are the first chimes of this caliber in the northwest and are operated by Mamie Hoy, the first and only woman to have the privilege of operating the ropes of the gigantic mechanism.
 The chimes would continue to be heard in their original form until Christmas Day, 1962.
 The chimes are still heard today, although the mechanism has since been electrified.

 May 10 – Improvement of Baseball Field

 The first baseball park in Stillwater, now commonly known as the “old athletic field,” is improved in order to be in superior condition when the Northwestern League comes to play in Stillwater.
 The St. Paul Daily Globe says, “The base ball grounds will be put in excellent condition for the series of games, which will commence here on the 9th day of June.
 All of the old stumps are to be removed and the surface of the ground made smooth and level.
 The old amphitheater will be replaced with one of larger seating capacity.
 In a word, the directors are determined to furnish the public with the best possible accommodations for witnessing the games.”